 Speaking of this topic, you should know that Spotify music files are encoded in Ogg Vorbis format.
 But iTunes supports adding MP3, M4A files only.
 If you’d like to transfer Spotify songs to the iTunes library, please use AudFun Spotify Music Converter to convert Spotify songs to iTunes-compatible files.
 When you do that, it’s easy to transfer Spotify playlists to iTunes.

 Part 5: Bottom Line

-Now, you can easily add local files to Spotify library.
+Now, you can easily add local files to the Spotify library.
 You can not only play Spotify music but also your own tracks through the Spotify desktop and mobile apps.
 If you run into some roadblocks, please leave them in the comments section.
 We will give possible solutions to fix them as soon as possible.
-Finally, we strongly recommend you to try AudFun Spotify Music Converter for free.
+Finally, we strongly recommend you try AudFun Spotify Music Converter for free.
 It will help you download and convert Spotify songs for offline listening on any device.
 Just have a try, and it won’t let you down.